onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 There is such a thing as raising kids optimally

-We need to reward truth more than anything else

 this is not capitalism, not communism or socialism or fascism or anarchism or any kind of ism or shism we've ever had - this is something new! like entirely new! like ... it didn't exist before! like ... a synthesis of everything we've learned and we're pushing forward!
 We can have new things, you know...